 - 1. Commercial caretaker housing may be allowed as an accessory use where the primary commercial, industrial, recreational, or civic use involves operations, equipment, or resources that require 24-hour security, and where there is a demonstrated need for such security, including but not limited to one or more of the following: - a.
 Value and portability of goods and/or equipment stored on the property; - b.
 Precautionary measures taken by the applicant to prevent loss or vandalism; and - c.
-Data from law enforcement agencies demonstrating significant exposure to vandalism or the loss of goods and/or equipment. - 2.
-Permanent housing for commercial caretakers may be established where accessory to an existing, allowed commercial, industrial, recreational, or civic use subject to the standards and permit requirements under Subsection E below. - 3.
-Temporary housing for commercial caretakers shall be subject to a Temporary Mobile Home Permit in compliance with Section 17.52.050. - 4.
-The Director, in approving a permit for commercial caretaker housing must find that there is a need for such housing based on the information provided under Paragraph B.1 and that appropriate additional security measures have been installed, such as security lighting and fencing, to minimize potential vandalism or theft.
+Data from law enforcement agencies demonstrating significant exposure to vandalism or the loss of goods and/or equipment.

+- 2. Permanent housing for commercial caretakers may be established where accessory to an existing, allowed commercial, industrial, recreational, or civic use subject to the standards and permit requirements under Subsection E (General Standards) below. - 3.
+Temporary housing for commercial caretakers shall be subject to a Temporary Mobile Home Permit in compliance with Section 130.52.050 (Temporary Mobile Home Permit). - 4.
+The Director, in approving a permit for commercial caretaker housing must find that there is a need for such housing based on the information provided under Subsection B.1 (Commercial Caretaker Housing) above, and that appropriate additional security measures have been installed, such as security lighting and fencing, to minimize potential vandalism or theft.